Walmart early Black Friday deals: 40% off Dyson vacuums and hair tools

 The V12 Detect is Dyson’s most advanced vacuum to date.
 It uses a laser head to detect invisible dust on floors, plus smart technology that optimizes its power and runtime based on the debris it picks up as you clean.

-Clean the air in your home with Dyson’s most advanced filtration system, shown to remove up to 99.97% of particles from the air.
+Clean the air in your home with Dyson’s most advanced filtration system, which is shown to remove up to 99.97% of particles from the air.
 Plus, it cools you in the summer.

 Dyson TP07 Purifier Cool Connected Tower Fan